 Olusegun Sangowawa has programmatic experience in sexuality, sexual and reproductive health and rights issues including HIV and AIDS especially, as they relate to young people, persons with disabilities, gender and sexual minorities and has a passion for social innovations related to health and development.
-He has co-developed sensitivity and diversity trainings for different stakeholders including government ministries/department/agencies, community based organizations/NGOs, and healthcare workers in Nigeria over the past five years on gender and sexual minorities.
+He has co-developed sensitivity and diversity training for different stakeholders including government ministries/department/agencies, community-based organizations/NGOs, and health care workers in Nigeria over the past five years on gender and sexual minorities.

 Nicholas Menzies is an Australian lawyer working on justice reform at the World Bank.
 Nick has worked on social justice issues, including indigenous rights, access to health, land and natural resources governance and sexual orientation and gender identity, in Australia, South East Asia, the Pacific, Africa and South Eastern Europe.
 He currently lives with his husband in Washington DC.

 Petra Boynton is a Social Psychologists specializing in sex and relationships well-being.
 For the past thirteen years, she has been working in the area of International Healthcare Research with a particular focus on enabling communities and practitioners to find, critique, synthesise and apply evidence to suit their diverse needs.
 Petra runs the Research Companion project aimed at creating and sharing free and low-cost tools for use in social and healthcare research and development work.

 Ross Murray is the Director of Programs, focusing on global and the US South.
 The GLAAD Global Voices program aims to build support for LGBT equality across the globe by sharing culture-changing stories of LGBT people and families in national and international media.
 The GLAAD Southern Stories initiative tells the stories of LGBT people and their allies in the South to create that cultural shift.